 Can Grounding Improve Your Sleep?Earth Day has many meanings to many different people.
 For some its about reducing pollution, wasting while planting trees, but for many people, Earth Day, which takes place annually on April 22, is also about connecting to the Earth.
 The Earth's negative electrical potential to be exact!

-The modern movement called “earthing,” also known as grounding, can be accomplished by standing barefoot on the ground.
-Did you know about the Earthing Bed and Mattresses?
+The modern movement called “grounding,” also known as grounding the body, can be accomplished by standing barefoot on the ground.
+Did you know about the Grounded Bed and Mattresses?

-What is Earthing and how can you positively impact your health today?
+What is Grounding and how can you positively impact your health today?

 Stepping barefoot on the earth, though befitting as an Earth Day ritual, is neither the most convenient nor effective way to practice earthing—especially now, when health experts recommend we spend most of our time indoors to curb the spread of the novel coronavirus.

 The solution: a grounding mat you can put over your mattress while you sleep.
 Earthing sleep mats fit under your bed sheets and are meant to be plugged into a grounded outlet (i.e. one with three prongs).
 Generally, they’re made from a 100% conductive carbon tech material, as carbon is the chemical element that conducts the earth’s energy.